College Factual by our College Data Analytics Team

 Bachelor's Degree Highest Degree Type

-WCU is a large public university located in the town of Cullowhee.
+WCU is a fairly large public university located in the distant town of Cullowhee.
 A Best Colleges rank of #859 out of 2,217 schools nationwide means WCU is a great university overall.

-There were roughly 103 allied health professions students who graduated with this degree at WCU in the most recent year we have data available.
-Soon after graduation, allied health degree recipients typically make an average of $47,032 in their early careers.
+There were roughly 107 allied health professions students who graduated with this degree at WCU in the most recent year we have data available.
+After graduation, allied health degree recipients usually make around $47,032 at the beginning of their careers.

 More information about a degree in allied health professions from Western Carolina University